WeblateOrg/weblate/docs/admin/memory.rst

 .. versionadded:: 3.2

 In the basic user interface you can manage per user and per project translation memories.
-It can be used to download or import translation memory.
+It can be used to download, wipe or import translation memory.

 .. hint::